lowRISC/opentitan/doc/ug/fpga/getting_started_fpga.md

 frame: 0x80000005 to offset: 0x00001338
 ```

-The `hello_world` demo software shows off some capabilities of the design.

 * Use a Micro USB cable to connect the PC with the *PROG*-labeled connector on the board.
 * Use a second Micro USB cable to connect the PC with the *UART*-labled connector on the board.